nseguin42/pup-rs/README.md

 | `repo`        | The name of the repository where the Proton fork is hosted.  |
 | `owner`       | The owner of the repository where the Proton fork is hosted. |

-Then run `proton-updater --help` to see the available commands.

 The repo can be any Proton or Wine fork that follows the same release conventions as GloriousEggroll's Proton-GE fork (i.e., providing a sha512sum file and a .tar.gz or .tar.xz file for each release).